andres-jurado/audiophile-linux/README.md

 # Audiophile Linux

-This repository contains helpful information for audio enthusiasts who use Linux
+This repository contains helpful information for audio enthusiasts who use Linux.
+Contributions and comments are welcome!

+If you are an audio enthusiast using Linux, please consider supporting a developer, such as [Tanu Kaskinen](https://www.patreon.com/tanuk/posts)

 ### Hardware
 My setup:
-Ubuntu 18.04 64-bit > USB > Topping D10 DAC > JDS Labs Atom Amp (low gain) > Beyerdynamic DT-770 Pro 250 Ohm
+Ubuntu 20.04 64-bit > USB > Schiit Modi 3 > JDS Labs Atom Amp (low gain) > Beyerdynamic DT-1990 Pro

 ### Setup
 I listen to Tidal lossless through pulseaudio via Google Chrome and use pulseeffects to equalize my headphones.
 On occasion, I play bitperfect sound through Quodlibet.